althonos/InstaLooter/README.rst

 developed by `@akurtovic <https://github.com/akurtovic>`_.

-*The version* ``v1.0.0`` *was completely rewrote from scratch, and as such, will probably break compatibility with your homemade.
-Meanwhile, great care was taken to keep the CLI as consistent as possible with the previous versions.*
+*The version* ``v1.0.0`` *was completely rewrote from scratch, and as such, will probably break compatibility with your homemade scripts.
+Meanwhile, great care was taken to keep the CLI as consistent as possible with the previous versions, so it'll hopefully feel like home.*

 .. |starme| image:: https://img.shields.io/github/stars/althonos/InstaLooter.svg?style=social&label=Star
    :target: https://github.com/althonos/InstaLooter